-As mentioned above, the transport and distribution of natural gas is at a very early stage with the transport network consisting of the Mozambique-South Africa pipeline and the recent distribution network restricted only to certain districts of the capital city, Maputo.
-However, new transport pipelines are expected to be developed, connecting the gas-rich north and south of Mozambique.
+As mentioned above, the transport and distribution of natural gas is at a very early stage, with the transport network consisting of the Mozambican-Zimbabwe pipeline linking the coastal city of Beira to Zimbabwe's capital Harare, operated in Mozambique by the Companhia do Pipeline Moçambique Zimbabwe and active for more than 30 years, as well as the Mozambique-South Africa pipeline from Pande and Temane to Secunda and the recent distribution network (a public private partnership between State-owned ENH and Korean Kogas) restricted only to certain districts of the capital city, Maputo.
+New transport pipelines shall be developed, connecting the gas-rich north and south of Mozambique.
+Similarly, natural gas storage facilities shall be built only after production of offshore natural gas commences.

-Decree no. 44/2005, of November 29, establishes the Regulation for Distribution and Commercialisation of Natural Gas, pursuant to which these rights are attributed by means of concession agreements resulting from a public tender process.
-The attribution of rights through direct negotiations is only envisaged when the public tender process had no bidders or in areas that have not been designated as concession areas for a distribution network or independent local networks by the MIREME.
+Decree no. 44/2005, November 29, establishes the Regulation for Distribution and Commercialisation of Natural Gas, pursuant to which these rights are attributed by means of concession agreements resulting from a public tender process.
+The attribution of rights through direct negotiations is only envisaged when the public tender process has no bidders or in areas that have not been designated as concession areas for a distribution network or independent local networks by the MIREME.
 The concessionaire must be a commercial company, necessarily held by the successful tenderer(s), with the registered office and administration in Mozambique.